 - the reasons underlying Muslims' refusal to acknowledge Israel's right to exist;

-- the refusal of many Muslims in Europe to assimilate into the existing culture;
+- the refusal of many Muslims in Europe and the U.S. to assimilate into the existing cultures there;

 - highly incendiary sermons, prayers, and speeches delivered by Muslim clerics and scholars;